To the Members

 PARTICULARS OF EMPLOYEES

-The statement of particulars of employees pursuant to Section 197 of the Companies Act2013 read with Rule 5(2) and (3) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is given in Annexure-III which is attached hereto andforms a part of the Board's Report.
+The statement of particulars of employees pursuant to Section 197 of the Companies Act2013 read with Rule 5(2) and (3) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is given in Annexure-IV which is annexed hereto andforms part of the Board's Report.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-As required under Section 134(3)(m) of the Companies Act 2013 read with Rule 8 of theCompanies (Accounts) Rules 2014 the information on Conservation of Energy TechnologyAbsorption and Foreign Exchange Earnings and Outgo are given in Annexure-V which isattached hereto and forms a part of the Board's Report.
+As required under Section 134(3)(m) of the Companies Act 2013 read with Rule 8 of theCompanies (Accounts) Rules 2014 the information on conservation of energy technologyabsorption and foreign exchange earnings and outgo are given in Annexure-V which isannexed hereto and forms part of the Board's Report.

 2. Significant or material orders passed by the Regulators or Courts or Tribunalsimpacting the going concern status and Company's operations in future.

 3. Receipt of any remuneration or commission from any of its subsidiary companies bythe Managing Director or the Whole-time Directors of the Company.

 4. Buy back of securities/issue of sweat equity shares/issue of equity shares withdifferential rights.

 5. Matters reported by the Auditor under Section 143(12) of the Companies Act 2013either to the Audit Committee Board of Directors or the Central Government.

 6. Revision of the previous year's financial statements.